-Due to the number of members in the Board of Directors, a member of the Board assumes duties in a number of committees As per Article 4.6.5 of the "Corporate Governance Principles," the remuneration of the members of the Board and executive senior managers as well as all other benefits granted are publicly announced via Annual Report.
+Due to the number of members in the Board of Directors, a member of the board assumes duties in a number of committees.

+As per Article 4.6.5 of the "Corporate Governance Principles," the remuneration of the members of the board and executive senior managers as well as all other benefits granted are publicly announced via annual report.
 The wages paid and all other benefits provided are disclosed collectively, and no disclosure is made on an individual basis yet.

 There are no provisions in the Articles of Association, giving the shareholders any personal right to ask for a private audit from the general assembly.
-The relevant regulations of the Turkish Code of Commerce and the Capital Markets Board are deemed sufficient to appoint a private auditor.
-Every shareholder's right to ask for a private audit is recognized within the framework of the regulations of the Turkish Code of Commerce no. 6102 that entered into force on 01.07.2012.
+The relevant regulations of the Turkish Commercial Code and the Capital Markets Board are deemed sufficient to appoint a private auditor.
+Every shareholder's right to ask for a private audit is recognized within the framework of the regulations of the Turkish Commercial Code no. 6102 that entered into force on 01.07.2012.